bercemd/PolII_DSIF/README.md

 # PolII_DSIF
 ## Investigation of Pol II - DSIF Elongation Complex Dynamics using MD Simulations
-This repository data for the simulations of the RNA polymerase (Pol II) elongation complexes with and without DSIF elongation factor.
+This repository contains the data for the simulations of the RNA polymerase (Pol II) elongation complexes with and without DSIF elongation factor.

 The ```input``` folder provides the scripts to run equilibration (```openmm.equil.full.slurm```) and production (```openmm.prod.full.slurm```) simulations using
 OpenMM simulation package.